 PAPER: MAR 1957+ (IN STORAGE, 1939 - FEB 1957)

 ON INDEX TABLE: REF AI 3 .R48

 WRITER - THE PIONEER MAGAZINE FOR LITERARY WORKERS

 MICROFICHE: 1985 - 1999

 Not all periodical publications are created equal.
-Scholarly publications are peer-reviewed and should be your first choice for accurate and in depth information.
-The following link will help you select appropriate periodical sources.
+Scholarly publications are peer-reviewed and should be your first choice for accurate and in-depth information.
+The above link will help you select appropriate periodical sources.